-If you’re thinking about opening a new coffee shop this summer, you should really make sure you’re fully prepared for all the various aspects of the coffee business.
+If you’re thinking about opening a coffee shop this summer, you should really make sure you’re fully prepared for all the various aspects of the coffee business.
 You can’t just pour a hot cup of coffee and expect your business to take off.
-You have to spend some time thinking of every single detail of running a successful coffee company. frequently asked questions that will hopefully prepare you for a great year of coffee selling.
+You have to spend some time thinking of every single detail of running a successful coffee company or opening a new coffee shop.
+Frequently asked questions that will hopefully prepare you for a great year of coffee selling.

 Should I sell only traditional coffee?

 The coffee market is a very lucrative industry in the United States.
 The overall retail value of coffee in the U.S. is about $48 billion.
 Of that $48 billion, more than half (55%) is comprised entirely off the sales of specialty coffee.
 Although you might do fine selling just traditional coffee flavors, there is a chance your store will never succeed if you don’t provide your customers with high-quality specialty flavors.